heetbeet/virtualenv-bootstap/README.md

 ## Usage

-1. **Download the Script:** Download `virtualenv.cmd` to your project directory or a known location on your system.

-2. **Make Accessible Everywhere:** Optionally, add the script's directory to your system's PATH by running `extras/add-directory-to-user-path.cmd`.
-This lets you use `virtualenv.cmd` from any command prompt without navigating to its folder.

-3. **Open Command Prompt:** Navigate to the directory where you've placed `virtualenv.cmd` if it's not in your PATH.

-4. **Run the Script:**
+4. **Running virtualenv:**
-   - To create a virtual environment with the default Python version, simply run:
+   - To create a virtual environment with the default Python version, simply run virtualenv with regular arguments (see :
      ```
      virtualenv [ARGS]
      ```